Ssimoes48/Happiness-ETL/README.md

 ## Load

-Within `PgAdmin` , we created tables based on our [schema](https://github.com/Ssimoes48/Happiness-ETL/blob/main/Schema/schema.sql).
-Then we ran our ` df.to_sql( ) `  in `jupyter notebook` to import our clean database information into the new tables we made in `postgress` .
+Within `pgAdmin` , we created tables based on our [schema](https://github.com/Ssimoes48/Happiness-ETL/blob/main/Schema/schema.sql).
+Then we ran our ` df.to_sql( ) `  in jupyter notebook to import our clean database information into the new tables we made in `postgress` .
 We also assigned the restriction to certain fields NOT to pull the data if the column was `NULL` .

 Our schema also included constraints to make sure the data connected between tables correctly and on the `PRIMARY KEY` and `FOREIGN KEY` .